pinga-lab/website/content/people/andre.md

 ## About

-MsC Student in Geophysics at Observatório Nacional, Brazil
+MSc Student in Geophysics at Observatório Nacional, Brazil

 ## Education

-Undergraduated on Physics at Rio de Janeiro State University (UERJ).
-Nowadays I'm a MsC Student at Observatório Nacional, and I'm intersted in modelling and inversion of Potential Fields.
+Graduated on Physics at Rio de Janeiro State University (UERJ).
+Nowadays I'm a MSc Student at Observatório Nacional, and I'm intersted in modelling and inversion of Potential Fields.

 ## Thesis